 Chassidic teaching concludes that the Talmud hints toward some deeper meaning when it refers to the Messiah as “The Leper.”
 It indicates that the redeemer suffers the agonies and afflictions of Israel’s exile.
 He impatiently waits for the final redemption when He can purify the nation, but until then, He personally suffers.

 As the average Bible-reader dutifully slogs through the laws concerning biblical leprosy, he might wonder what this has to do with him, and why the Torah spends so much time on the details of this disease.
-Unless you are a son of Aaron serving in the Levitical priesthood, the laws of diagnosing and purifying lepers don't have much application.
 The average person will never be responsible for distinguishing between one type of rash and another for purposes of declaring someone ritually unfit.